Skip to main content

 Do not let the first invoice set your tax process by default.
 Before payment, assign one identity lane, record who approved it, and block submissions with missing or conflicting required data.

 Your contract and invoice record must describe the same operating reality.
 If profile data, invoice identity, and tax-handling notes do not align, the audit trail is weak from day one.
-The provided sources do not establish Brazil-specific rules for CPF, CNPJ, MEI, or ISS, so treat those as local policy controls that must be defined in advance.
+Treat CPF, CNPJ, MEI, and ISS as local policy controls that must be defined in advance — confirm the applicable rules with a Brazil-qualified adviser.

 Pick the contractor's lane in intake and keep it consistent across contract, onboarding profile, and invoice.
 Do not infer identity from bank details, chat messages, or informal descriptions.